JuergenGutschOnTwitch/Juergen.IO.Stream/README.md

 # The Friday show
 This is the little more lazy show, which also may be a little more flexible than the others.
 It will be a little bit like the ASP.NET Community standup, but I'd also like to invite some experts from the community to discuss the latest cool and awesome things that happen in the community.
 (This may be blog posts, demos, new tools, events and many more.)

-# Ask me everything
+# Ask me enything
-I also plan to do a "Ask me everything" show.
+I also plan to do a "Ask me enything" show.
 File an issue to ask a question on that repository: https://github.com/JuergenGutschOnTwitch/AskMeAnythingSession/issues
 If there are some questions, which will fill a one hour show, I'll schedule a special one or do it on Friday afternoon.
 We'll see :-)